stanford-policylab/opp/py/data_readme_template.md

-- search_conducted is based on `VEHICLE SEARCHED?`; "No Data" is assumed to be false because it is likely that "No Data" is an autofill value for NA, which we coerce to false elsewhere under the assumption that officers sometimes don't record the absence of a search
+- search_conducted is based on `VEHICLE SEARCHED?`; "No Data" is assumed to be false because it is likely that "No Data" is an autofill value for NA, which we coerce to false elsewhere under the assumption that officers sometimes don't record the absence of a search; the same is done for frisk_performed

 ## Statewide, MO
 **Data notes**: